raspberrypilearning/broadcasting-spells/en/step_2.md

 --- /task ---

 --- task ---
-You should see a fairy in the woodland.
+You should see a fairy in a woodland.

 ![The stage showing the starting scene with fairy sprite and buttons.](images/starter-project.png)

 --- /task ---

-Casting spells needs a wand.
+You need a wand to cast a spell.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Computer-generated imagery (CGI)**</span> can be used to create special effects that don't happen in the real world.
 Making a modern fantasy movie or animation involves lots of code and computer art.